 The best way to develop a defense is to leave it in the hands of an experienced criminal defense attorney like the team at Schnipper Law.
 The sooner you call us to get involved in defending you against a criminal charge, the better your chances of mounting a vigorous and successful defense.

 Enforce Your Right to a Presumption of Innocence

 The law says every criminal defendant is presumed innocent unless and until proven otherwise.
 But, many of our clients at Schnipper Law feel as if they’re not treated that way, and we’re sad to say, that’s not unusual.
 The best way to make sure the government treats you as presumed innocent is to hire experienced Atlanta criminal defense counsel right away.
 We will stand up for your rights.

 We recognize the fact that simply being faced with a criminal charge does not guarantee you will be convicted of that charge.
 In many cases, it is possible to have the court either reduce or dismiss the charges.
 Our clients have found themselves eligible for pre-trial diversion and pre-trial intervention programs that have prevented them from going to court.
 If you don’t qualify for one of these programs our team can build a strong defense to the charges to reduce or dismiss them.

 The Atlanta criminal defense lawyer at Schnipper Law, P.C., has represented every type of felony and misdemeanor case in Georgia.
 From misdemeanor traffic offenses to felony homicide charges, we know what it takes to defend you in court.
 Make sure you remember that you are never forced to talk to a police officer about any crime you are suspected of committing until you have a lawyer present.
-Visit our practice areas for hit and run crashes, obstruction of justice, fleeing police, domestic violence, drug charges, armed robbery, weapons charges and more to get a better understanding of your case and how we can handle it.

 Contact Us Today